SpiritAxolotl/woah-its-rex/README.md

 - [ ] Combine data-old.js with data.js (using `data["version"]` to differentiate the different save files)
 - [x] Make a dev branch
   - [x] and have testable dev builds deploy at `https://rex.spax.zone/dev`
+- [ ] make an actual beta branch
+  - I want the workflow to be main < beta < dev, where dev is the actively worked on, gets merged into beta, and then merged into main
 - [ ] Add some sort of symmetry function to eliminate repetitive code (for pickaxe abilities)
 - [x] Set up webhook on discord to post whatever activity goes on in the repository
 - [ ] Add more organized credits